 2019 will bring more fun and photo-ops with a visit from the six-foot-tall Virginia is For Lovers LOVE letters in February and a temporary interactive art installation from New York City studio SOFTlab in place March through November.

-The biggest splash at the waterfront in 2019 will come from the tall ship Providence, arriving in June as a permanent attraction.
+The biggest splash at the waterfront in 2019 will come from the tall ship Providence, arriving in July and opening later in fall 2019 as a permanent attraction.
 This celebrity tall ship, which has appeared in the international blockbuster Pirates of the Caribbean, is a full-scale replica of one of the U.S. Continental Navy’s first warships, which was captained by John Paul Jones, the father of the U.S. Navy, under the leadership of General George Washington.
-The public can look forward to public tours, chartered cruises, educational programs and beer cruises presented in partnership with Alexandria’s own Port City Brewing Company.
+The public can look forward to public tours, chartered cruises, educational programs and local craft beer cruises.

 Free, ongoing Portside in Old Town programming continues through 2019.